ibm-cloud-docs/Cloudant/offerings/connecting.md

 `https://$ACCOUNT.private.cloudantnosqldb.appdomain.cloud`

-In the previous example, ACCOUNT is the service name of the service instance user in the URL.
-An example ACCOUNT is de810d0e-763f-46a6-ae88-50823dc85581-bluemix, and resulting example external endpoint would be de810d0e-763f-46a6-ae88-50823dc85581-bluemix.cloudantnosqldb.appdomain.cloud.
+In the previous example, `ACCOUNT` is the service name of the service instance user in the URL.
+An example `ACCOUNT` is `de810d0e-763f-46a6-ae88-50823dc85581-bluemix`, and resulting example external endpoint would be `de810d0e-763f-46a6-ae88-50823dc85581-bluemix.cloudantnosqldb.appdomain.cloud`.

 For more information about how to block public network connectivity by using IP allowlisting, see [Secure access control](/docs/Cloudant?topic=Cloudant-security#secure-access-control).
 {: note}